-On the safety front, the LS 430 gained front knee airbags and a tire-pressure monitor.
+On the safety front, the LS 430 gained front knee airbags and a tire-pressure-monitoring system.
 A new six-speed-automatic transmission had a manual-shift provision.
 XM Satellite Radio was newly optional, and a powered rear sunshade became standard.
 Additional options include a rear backup camera with a full-color monitor, rear climate-controlled seats, and a SmartAccess entry and engine-start system.

 Riding a 115.2-inch wheelbase, the LS 430 measures 197.4 inches long overall.
 Its styling is somewhat chiseled and muscular.
 A moonroof is standard, and an air suspension is included with the Ultra-Luxury option group.
-Aluminum 17-inch wheels are standard, but 18-inch wheels are available with the sport suspension.
+Seventeen-inch aluminum wheels are standard, but 18-inch wheels are available with the sport suspension.

 An in-dash six-CD changer, leather upholstery and genuine wood trim are standard in the five-passenger interior.
 An 11-speaker Mark Levinson audio system is optional.
 Convenience features include a 14-way power driver's seat, a 10-way adjustable power front passenger seat, and memory operation for the driver's seat, mirrors and steering wheel.
 Trunk volume is 20.2 cubic feet.

 Working with a six-speed-automatic transmission, the 4.3-liter V-8 produces 278 horsepower and 312 pounds-feet of torque.
 Those numbers are down slightly from the 2005 model's 290 hp and 320 pounds-feet due to new SAE testing procedures; actual power remains the same.
 Lexus says the LS 430 can accelerate from zero to 60 mph in 5.9 seconds.